hyperledger-labs/fabric-smart-client/docs/design.md

 Notice that, an approver is not a Fabric peer.

 The difference with the previous case is that Alice and Bob now agree directly on the content of the transaction.
-Indeed, Alice and Bob assemble a full-fledged Fabric transaction with its own RW set.
+Indeed, Alice and Bob assemble a full-fledged Fabric transaction with its own RWSet.
 At the end of this process, Alice sends the transaction to the approvers.
 Each approver can run its own business logic to inspect the transaction and then decide if to endorse it.